anntzer/mplterm/README.rst

 Install with pip_, as any Python package.
 Use by setting your Matplotlib backend (e.g. via the ``MPLBACKEND`` environment variable) to ``module://mplterm``.
-The protocol to be used is normally auto-detected.
+The protocol to be used is normally auto-detected, but can also be configured manually.

 Protocols
 ---------